mukaiizawa/Paren/man/man7/paren-tutorial.md

 This turns out to be a convenient property, especially when generating code, which is a common thing to do in Lisp.

 Lisp dialects like Paren have a data type most languages don't: symbols.
 We've already seen one: `+` is a symbol.
 Symbols don't evaluate to themselves the way numbers and strings do.
 They return whatever value they've been assigned.

-If we give foo the value 13, it will return 13 when evaluated:
+If we give `foo` the value `13`, it will return `13` when evaluated:

     ) (<- foo 13)
     13